McIntosh County Seat War: The final election

 In all, two men were killed and the wounded Joe Parmenter recovered.
 Frank Jones was also criticized for having failed to complete his mission.
 About two weeks after the clash, Governor Charles N. Haskell announced his findings of the McIntosh County special election.
 Haskell reported that 3,284 votes had been cast at the polls on May 23, 1908, and that more of the voters preferred Checotah over Eufaula and Stidham combined.
 It made no difference, though.
 An appeal was pending before the Oklahoma Supreme Court and an injunction to forestall the removal of the county offices from Eufaula had been issued.
 Ultimately, it was decided that a new special election would have to be held in order to resolve the controversy once and for all.

-In January 1909, shortly after the state legislature convened, a freshman senator named Richard A. Billups from Cordell related a story of the county seat election held on January 17, 1907.
+In January 1909, shortly after the state legislature convened, a freshman senator named Richard Billups from Cordell related a story of the county seat election held on January 17, 1907.
 Billups said that when the senate called for a vote, he illegally cast a vote in his friends name in favor of Eufaula.
 Upon hearing of the story, Senator Harry Beeler of Checotah, who had supplied Jones with the special train on June 7, 1908, realized that Billups' illegal ballot was the one that had given Eufaula the one-point margin in the January 1907 election, and that Billups was therefore responsible for the resulting controversy and bloodshed.
 However, when Billups realized what he had done, he quickly recanted his entire story, and said he was merely joking about the whole thing.

 Billups' story was still being discussed when the final special election took place on February 10, 1909.
 Only Eufaula and Checotah were in the race.
 Eufaula received 1,919 votes and Checotah 1,844, but this time the results were not contested, and Eufaula has been the seat of McIntosh County ever since.